ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 a recipient MAY reject a message (request or response) if a nonce is repeated.

-To promote interoperability, the `ecdsa-p256-sha256` signing algorithm MUST be implemented by general purpose implementations of this spec.
+To promote interoperability, the `ecdsa-p256-sha256` signing algorithm MUST be implemented by general purpose implementations of this document.

-<cref>OPEN ISSUE: do we use the `Accept-Signature` field to signal that the response must be signed?</cref>
+<cref>OPEN ISSUE: do we use the Accept-Signature field to signal that the response must be signed?</cref>

 Following is a non-normative example of a signed request and a signed response, where the caller is using the keys specified in {{example-caller-jwk}}.